-- The City of Sunrise uses Florida-friendly landscape principles for public works projects such as median strips, parks, and utility common areas.
-The City of Sunrise Code of Ordinances, Article VIII: Functional Landscaping supports the use of Florida-friendly landscaping principles by encouraging the circuiting of irrigation systems for low and high-water use areas and allowing relaxation of irrigation overlap requirements for use of Florida-friendly landscaping or native plant material. - Rain Sensor Overrides The City of Sunrise Code of Ordinances, Article VIII, Section 16-163(b): Irrigation System requires irrigation controllers to be switched to manual operation during periods of increased rainfall and automatic lawn sprinklers to include a rain sensor device to override the irrigation cycle of the sprinkler system once adequate rainfall has occurred.
+- The Broward County NatureScape Irrigation Service Program The City of Sunrise participates in the program whereby customers are encouraged to embrace Florida-friendly landscaping practices that conserve water, reduce runoff of fertilizers, and minimize need for pesticides.
+One goal of the program is reduced water consumption through efficient irrigation and environmentally friendly landscaping while targeting large properties such as parks, schools, and residential complexes.
+This program involves significant funding and marketing efforts to promote water conservation by City customers and should result in reduced water demands and costs in return.
+In 2019, the City of Sunrise participated in the pilot program for the Residential Irrigation Rebate Program with 55 applicants, 17 site visits and evaluations and 10 residential properties received rebates to upgrade their irrigation systems.
+The City signed a new agreement in 2020 with the County to implement the Residential Irrigation Rebate Program fully. - The City of Sunrise uses Florida-friendly landscape principles for public works projects such as median strips, parks, and utility common areas.
+The City of Sunrise Code of Ordinances, Article VIII: Functional Landscaping supports the use of Florida-friendly landscaping principles by encouraging the circuiting of irrigation systems for low and high-water use areas and allowing relaxation of irrigation overlap requirements for use of Florida-friendly landscaping or native plant material. - Plant it Forward Program: The City of Sunrise offers a residential beautification and increase tree canopy program with an approved budget of \$40,000 per year (program launched in 2020).
+Sunrise has been a Tree City, USA since 1988 and continues to meet annual requirements, and celebrates Arbor Day in conjunction with our Sunrise Earth Day Festival. - "Be a Butterfly Hero" campaign: The City of Sunrise promotes Florida-Friendly Landscaping through this campaign.
+The City hosts "Gardening For Wildlife" Workshops to educate residents.
+In 2019, a total of 1,193 plants and trees were given to the community at City events and workshops.
+In addition, 150 "Trees for Wildlife" seedlings were distributed at events throughout the year. - Rain Sensor Overrides The City of Sunrise Code of Ordinances, Article VIII, Section 16-163(b): Irrigation System requires irrigation controllers to be switched to manual operation during periods of increased rainfall and automatic lawn sprinklers to include a rain sensor device to override the irrigation cycle of the sprinkler system once adequate rainfall has occurred.
 This ordinance also requires that sprinkler heads irrigating high water demand landscaped areas be on a separate zone from plantings requiring less water and non-potable water is required when determined available for irrigation purposes. - Automatic Flushing Devices The City of Sunrise has installed automatic water flushing devices at 20 hydrants throughout the City's water distribution system to improve water quality while saving approximately 10 million gallons of water per year.
-The City has partnered with the SFWMD via the Water Savings Incentive Program (SIP) to accomplish this task. - Emergency Interconnects The City of Sunrise has emergency interconnections with the City of Lauderhill, City of Plantation, Town of Davie, City of Pembroke Pines, and Cooper City.
+Emergency Interconnects - The City of Sunrise has emergency interconnections with the City of Lauderhill, City of Plantation, Town of Davie, City of Pembroke Pines, and Cooper City.